planarvoid/WordPress-Android/README.md

 Open Android Studio, select `File` > `New` > `Import project`, and select `build.gradle` from the root project directory.

-Select Next and confirm the import of the parent project.
-In case you are asked to use the `gradle wrapper`, just say Yes.
+Select `Next` and confirm the import of the parent project.
+If you are asked to use the `gradle wrapper`, select `Yes`.

 Android Studio will automatically download and manage dependencies.
-When that download is complete, click <code>Install <i>n</i> packages...</code>.
+When the download completes, click <code>Install <i>n</i> packages...</code>.
 The installation might take several minutes to complete.
 Finally, reload the project.

-## Setup code style
+## Set up code style

 Make sure you are using SoundCloud code style on Android Studio by going to:
-File -> Other Settings -> Default Settings -> Code Style and apply: `SoundCloud-Android` scheme.
+File &rarr; Other Settings &rarr; Default Settings &rarr; Code Style and apply: `SoundCloud-Android` scheme.

 If it doesn't appear in the list, try the following.
 Tailor the path for your version of AndroidStudio.
 The link source MUST be an absolute path.